Aloril/chess_book_learning/README.md

 Chess book learning for any chess engine or human.

-Repeatedly analyse games played, score all positions at same time with one minmax search and (re)create opening book
+Repeatedly analyse games played until it finds move where it disagress with game move or abs(score)>2.0, then score all positions including analysis of previous games at same time with one minmax search and (re)create opening book

 Analysis part currently tested only with Stockfish,